FishlandicFishy/lexicring/wiki/xiong-shang-shan.md

 > [!WARNING]
-> The text below is directly paraphrased from [Episode 2829 of Love Coming Home](https://youtu.be/AYspRu0hRxE), and is NOT owned by me.
+> The text below is directly taken from [Episode 2829 of Love Coming Home](https://youtu.be/AYspRu0hRxE), and is NOT owned by me.
 Content below is NOT in the public domain.

 ## Synopsis